ManNeu/Assignment10/README.md

 # Built with
 The application is built using VS Code.
 The code can be run in terminal using node and also final output can be access in browser.

-# Screenshot of app
+# Video gif of app
-!
 ![gif file team profile generator](Homework/Assignment10longGif.gif);

 # repository link of app